renovate-bot/zw/.github/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make will benefit everybody else and are greatly appreciated.
+Any kind of contributions you make will benefit everybody else and are greatly appreciated!

 ## Development